-The Afterburner can operate in one of two modes.
+The Afterburner can operate in one of three modes.
 In the downconversion mode, it takes the input HDTV signals and downconverts them to SDI and analog standard definition signals with VITC and burned-in characters.
 In the Native HD mode, the Afterburner reads ancillary data from the input HDTV video and makes burned-in characters on native HDTV signal.
 In both modes, the Afterburner can be used with single link 4:2:2 YCbCr or dual link 4:4:4 RGB video in the ITU Rec.
 709 colour space or with extended range dual link 4:4:4 RGB video.
+In the Native SD mode, the Afterburner reads vertical interval time code from the input SDTV video and makes burned-in characters on native SDTV signal.

-The Afterburner can be configured using the front panel controls and On Screen menu or using version 3.0 of the KeyLog TrackerTM software that is distributed with Evertz Film Footage Encoders.
+The Afterburner can be configured using the front panel controls and On Screen menu or using version 3.0 of the KeyLog Tracker[TM] software that is distributed with Evertz Film Footage Encoders.
 This chapter describes the front panel operation.
-Chapter 4 describes the operation of the Afterburner with the KeyLog TrackerTM software.
+Chapter 4 describes the operation of the Afterburner with the KeyLog Tracker[TM] software.